GEMTESA may help you score OAB symptom relief

 • Men with BPH taking GEMTESA had nearly 3 (-2.88) fewer bathroom visits with “urge to go” feelings on average compared with about 2 (-1.93) fewer visits for those taking placebo

-Two less icon
+Two less icon, red

 VS